JuDFTteam/aiida-fleur/README.md

 The plug-in and the workflows will only work with a Fleur version using xml files as I/O.
 For example check out the Fleur version released withing MAX.

-**WARNING:** This is a beta version, which runs, but is still under development.
+**WARNING:** This version runs, but is still under heavy development.
+Restructurings are
 For anything contact j.broeder@fz-juelich.de and feel free to write issues and contribute.